 How Much Snow on Your Roof Is Too Much?

-A recent heavy snowstorm may have dropped several inches on the ground—and on the top of your home too.
+A recent heavy hail or snow storm may have dropped several inches on the ground—and on the top of your home too.
 You may be wondering if your roofing can handle the pressure.
 Or you may be wondering if the latest snow will impact the safety of your home.

 Here’s what you need to keep in mind: